TimLucca/miniurl/README.md

   "hits": <number of times link was used>
 }
 ```
-To use the minified url, just enter the following in the browser: `<doman>/<minified value>`.
-This will redirect you to the original url.
+The miniurl on this request will include the entire url (ie. `https://damp-brushlands-93308.herokuapp.com/<miniurl>`).
+This will redirect you to the original url and increment the number of hits on that mini.

-To get statistics on your minified url, send a `POST` request to `<domain>/api/current` with the following payload:
+To get statistics on your minified url, send a `POST` request to `https://damp-brushlands-93308.herokuapp.com/api/current` with the following payload:
 ```
 {"miniurl": "<minified url here>"}
 ```